Sutto7/MUFC-Directory/README.md

     - ### **Returning Visitor Goals**

-        - As a Returning Visitor, I want to view the sponsers of the club.
         - As a Returning Visitor, I want to find information on the key personnel at the club.
         - As a Returning Visitor, I want to purchase a Manchester United kit.
         - As a Returning Visitor, I want to enter a prize draw to win tickets or a tour of the stadium